top of page

 KNOWLEDGE & LIVED EXPERIENCE

 What sets our team apart is the depth of knowledge and lived experience our members bring to the table.
 Each team member is not only highly skilled in their respective fields, but also deeply connected to Indigenous traditions and cultures.
-Our team includes individuals who are dedicated to preserving and sharing the richness of Indigenous culture and knowledge.

 This diversity of experience makes our team particularly effective in connecting with both industry partners and Indigenous communities, facilitating authentic dialogue and ensuring cultural sensitivities are